pingcap/docs-tidb-operator/en/backup-restore-cr.md

 * `backupTemplate`: the configuration of the snapshot backup.
 Specifies the configuration related to the cluster and remote storage of the snapshot backup, which is the same as the `spec` configuration of [the `Backup` CR](#backup-cr-fields).
 * `logBackupTemplate`: the configuration of the log backup.
 Specifies the configuration related to the cluster and remote storage of the log backup, which is the same as the `spec` configuration of [the `Backup` CR](#backup-cr-fields).
 The log backup is created and deleted along with `backupSchedule` and recycled according to `.spec.maxReservedTime`.
 The log backup name is saved in `status.logBackup`.
 * `compactBackupTemplate`: the configuration template of the log compaction backup.
 The fields are the same as those in the `spec` configuration of [the `CompactBackup` CR](#compactbackup-cr-fields).
 The compaction backup is created and deleted along with `backupSchedule`.
+The log backup names are stored in `status.logBackup`.
 The storage settings of the compaction backup should be the same as that of `logBackupTemplate` in the same `backupSchedule`.

     > **Note:**
     >